Zeppelin-Staaken R.VI: Design and development

 By the autumn of 1916, Staaken was completing its R.V, the R.VI prototype, and R.VII versions of the same design, and Idflieg selected the R.VI for series production over the 6-engined R.IV and other Riesenflugzeug designs, primarily those of Siemens-Schuckertwerke AG.

 With four direct-drive engines in a tandem push-pull arrangement, and an enclosed cockpit, the R.VI design required none of the complex gearboxes of other R-types.
 Each R.VI bomber required the support of a 50-man ground crew.
-The R.VI required a complex 18-wheel undercarriage consisting of twin nose wheels and a quartet of four-wheeled groupings for its main gear to support its weight, and carried two mechanics in flight, seated between the engines in open niches cut in the center of each nacelle.
+The R.VI required a complex 18-wheel undercarriage consisting of twin nose wheels and a quartet of four-wheeled groupings for its main gear to support the weight.
+It carried two mechanics in flight, seated between the engines in open niches cut in the center of each nacelle.
 The bombs were carried in an internal bomb bay located under the central fuel tanks, with three racks each capable of holding seven bombs.
 The R.VI was capable of carrying the 1000 kg PuW bomb.

 Although designed by Versuchsbau, because of the scope of the project, the production R.VI's were manufactured by other firms: seven by Schütte-Lanz using sheds at Flugzeugwerft GmbH Staaken, Berlin; six by Automobil und Aviatik A.G.
 (Aviatik) (the original order was for three); and three by Albatros Flugzeugwerke.
 13 of the production models were commissioned into service before the armistice and saw action.

 One R.VI was as a float-equipped seaplane for the Marine-Fliegerabteilung (Imperial German Naval Air Service), with the designation Type L and s/n 1432, using Maybach engines.
 After the first flight on 5 September 1917 the Type "L" crashed during testing on 3 June 1918.
 The Type 8301, of which four were ordered and three delivered, was developed from the R.VI by elevating the fuselage above the lower wing for greater water clearance, eliminating the bomb bays, and enclosing the open gun position on the nose.